empirical-run/appwright/docs/config.md

 Lambdatest [Real Device Cloud](https://www.lambdatest.com/support/docs/app-testing-on-real-devices/) can be used to provide remote devices to Appwright.

-These environment variables are required for the BrowserStack
+These environment variables are required for the Lambdatest

 - LAMBDATEST_USERNAME
 - LAMBDATEST_ACCESS_KEY